-Purpose and link to strategy Operation Potential remuneration Performance metrics Long-Term Incentive Plan ("LTIP") continued The LTIP rewards the future performance of the Executive Directors and certain other employees by linking the size of the award to the achievement of Group performance targets.
-In addition, and irrespective of the targets, no award will vest unless, in the opinion of the Remuneration Committee, the underlying performance of the Group has been satisfactory over the Participation is at the discretion of the Remuneration Committee.
+- Library - 4//4 TIDAN 1 citorinario mottos Long-Term Incentive Plan ("LTIP") continued The LTIP rewards the future performance of the Executive Directors and certain other employees by linking the size of the award to the achievement of Group performance targets.
+In addition, and irrespective of the targets, no award will vest unless, in the opinion of the Remuneration Committee, the underlying performance of the Group has been Participation is at the discretion of the Remuneration Committee.
 Awards will typically be made annually based on a percentage of annual salary.
 The Remuneration Committee sets performance conditions at the time of the award.
-The 2017 plan rules, amongst other things, include clawback provisions and a limitation to ensure that new shares issued, when aggregated with all other employee share awards, must not exceed 10.0% of issued share capital over any ten-year period. measurement period.
+The 2017 plan rules, amongst other things, include clawback provisions and a limitation to ensure that new shares issued, when aggregated with all other employee share awards, must not exceed 10.0% of issued share capital over any ten-year period. satisfactory over the measurement period.
 An amendment to the 2017 plan was made in 2019 to ensure that the Committee has discretion to vary award vesting in the event of exceptional negative events and to override formulaic outcomes.
-For schemes granted from 2021, there will be a two-year holding period for LTIPs for Executive Directors, other than for settling related tax liabilities.
-Shareholding guideli ine to achieve the Target value to be achieved over five years: Not applicable.
+For schemes granted from 2021, there will be a two-year holding period for LTIPs for Executive Directors, other than for settling related tax liabilities Shareholding guidel ine to achieve the Target value to be achieved over five years: Not applicable.
 Not applicable.
 Company's long-term strategy and create CEO - 100.0% of salary. sustainable shareholder COO - 100.0% of salary. value.
-To align with shareholder interests CFO - 100.0% of salary.
+To align with shareholder interests.
+CFO - 100.0% of salary.